10.8 oz / 0.31 kg, 5.1 oz w/o Memory Foam

 Traveling, hiking, and napping are great with this Fillo.
 I sleep with a narrow pillow, and filling the Fillo only partially works wonders.
 I sleep soundly every time with it.
 When you try it out, it may not feel fantastic, but I sleep UN-interrupted using it, so my sleeping self loves the feel of it, I guess you could say.

 I would recommend it to anyone who travels, hikes, or naps.
 No air loss in the morning.
-Easy to clean.
+Easy to clean. if you are a side sleeper, fold the Fillo over, to double the height.
+It can be more comfortable for side sleepers that way.

 - Foldable, but just as easy to store flat and deflated.

 - If you roll over onto your side, your head will push the air out of the side of the pillow under your head, until you get your inflation correct.
+You can also double it over, to increase the support.

 You can store this Fillo in its sack (4 x 6 inches), or just push the air out of it and store it flat, as it is compressible and takes no space storing it flat.
 Please read my review above.